momodi/Json4Scala/README.md

 ## Json4Scala
 Json4Scala is a one-file-only JSON library for Scala.
-The file, "json.scala", has no more than 300 lines.
+The file "json.scala" has no more than 300 lines.
 Json Objects can be easy designed, benefited from the "Any" class of Scala.
 Array was implemented by "Array[Value]", and Object was implemented by Map[String, Value].
 I was trying to implement the code as short as possible, so you can understand the detail easily.
 For more detail, see "json.scala".